Terms of Service - Trooli

 • The damage is due to defects in third party software, content or acts we couldn’t reasonably be expected to be aware of.

 6.1 Retaining telephony over the copper line.
-You may have opted to retain your traditional telephony Services over your existing copper line from Trooli or another telecommunications provider.
+You may have opted to retain your traditional Telephony Services over your existing copper line from another telecommunications provider.

 6.2 Internet telephony and power outages or network outages.
-You may opt to switch off your traditional telephony services and instead use a service that provides telephony over the internet, such as VoIP.
+You may opt to switch off your traditional Telephony Services and instead use a service from a third party that provides telephony over the internet, such as Voice over Internet Protocol (VoIP).
 Your internet telephony service may sometimes be unavailable due to factors over which we have no control, such as a power outage.
 If there is a power outage within the Trooli network, you will usually be able to make and receive calls using the voice port for at least one hour.
 After this, you won’t be able to make or receive calls until Trooli has restored the power.
 If there is a power outage within your premises you will not be able to make and receive calls until your energy provider has restored power to your premises, unless you implement your own temporary power arrangements.
-It is important that you understand and agree this before switching off your traditional telephony services.
+It is important that you understand and agree this before switching off your traditional Telephony Services.

 7.2 The Agreement requires you to pay for the monthly Tariff and usage charges for the duration of the Minimum Term as set out in your Service Confirmation.
-The Agreement start date is the date on your Service Confirmation.
+The Agreement Start Date is the date on your Order Confirmation.
 The Service Activation Date is logged by Trooli.

 7.3 Billing.
-Your monthly charge is billed for the month ahead unless we say otherwise.
-Usage charges are billed after use and we will try to bill you at the end of the month in which you used the relevant Service (but sometimes there may be a delay from the point you used the Service before we add usage charges to your bill).
+Your monthly charge is billed for the month ahead, unless we say otherwise.
+Usage charges are billed the following month after usage occurred and we will try to bill you at the end of the month in which you used the relevant Service (but sometimes there may be a delay from the point you used the Service before we add usage charges to your bill).

 7.4 Payment method and timing.
-We will email you each month with your latest bill.
-You will need to pay for all charges within 14 days of the date of your bill.
-We ask that you pay by direct debit.
+We will e-mail you each month with your latest bill.
+You will need to pay for all charges before the last day of the month that the bill was sent in.
+We Require all our customers to have a direct debit set up for this payment (please see section 12.3 about what happens if you cancel your direct debit).
 Where VAT applies it will be included in the charges unless otherwise stated.
 Trooli does not accept cheques as a method of payment.
-You can request paper copies of past bills for a charge, which is set out in the Price Guide.

 7.5 Changes to our prices.
 All prices are subject to change, unless your discounted price is guaranteed in the Offer Terms, upon Trooli giving not less than thirty days prior written notice to you.

-• Unlike some other Internet Service Providers we commit to not increasing your broadband cost within your initial 24 month contract with us, irrelevant of any potential increase in the annual Retail Price Index (RPI), ensuring the price you pay is the price you agree when signing up to our service.
+• Unlike some other Internet Service Providers we commit to not increasing your broadband cost within your initial 24 month Agreement with us, irrespective of any potential increase in the annual Retail Price Index (RPI), ensuring the price you pay is the price you agree when signing up to our Service.

 • We may however increase or decrease your charges if required by law or if any regulatory authority requests or requires a change to any aspect of our pricing, including to reflect a change in the rate of VAT or other applicable taxation charge or levy, which affects your Trooli Services payment.
 We will use our reasonable endeavours to notify you before any price increase takes effect under this Condition.

 7.6 Offer Terms.
 If you signed up to a discounted package, your Agreement will have Offer Terms.
 In this case your discounted price will last for the agreed period of the Offer.
-Once the Offer Terms period ends you will automatically move to our standard pricing for the package you selected, as defined in the current Price Guide.
+Once the Offer Terms period ends you will automatically move to our standard pricing for the package you selected, as defined in the current Price Guide, unless the Agreement is renewed with Trooli.
+You will receive an email 40 days prior to the end of your Agreement informing you of your options.

 7.7 If you think we have made a mistake in our charges.
-If you think a bill is wrong, please contact us promptly to let us know and we will not charge you interest until we have resolved the issue.
-Once the dispute is resolved we will charge you interest on correctly invoiced sums from the original due date (if applicable).
+If you think a bill is wrong, please contact us promptly to let us know and any corrections required will apply to the next month’s bill.

 8.2 Payment failure.
 If any payment method fails, we may add a failed payment charge as set out in the Price Guide to your next bill.
 If Direct Debit instructions are cancelled or fail, we may add a reinstatement charge as set out in the Price Guide to your next bill.

 9.1 Troubleshooting.
 We aim to deliver a high-quality Service, but we cannot guarantee a fault-free Service.
 When something goes wrong we want to help you restore the Service as quickly as possible.
 The Helpdesk team will endeavour to identify the cause of the issue over the phone, email, or live chat.
 Trooli also supplies trouble-shooter guides to test your line and run through some quick checks.
-You can find support guides on our website.
+You can find support guides in the Support Section of our website.

 9.3 Service quality.
-We aim to provide a high-quality, continuous service to the point of entry to your premises.
-We recommend you use a wired Ethernet connection to your main devices, such as a home computer, wherever possible.
-We cannot guarantee a high-quality wireless signal from your internal router equipment everywhere within your premises, as the signal quality is affected by factors outside our control.
-Our Helpdesk team can suggest consumer products that have been designed to overcome the issue of wireless distribution within the premises.
+We aim to provide a high-quality, continuous Service to the point of entry to your premises.
+We recommend you use a wired ethernet connection to your main devices, such as a home computer, wherever possible.
+We cannot guarantee a high-quality wireless signal from your internal Router Equipment everywhere within your premises, as the signal quality is affected by factors outside our control.
+Our Helpdesk team can suggest consumer Products that have been designed to overcome the issue of wireless distribution within the premises or you may be given the option to purchase a Wi-Fi Plus Signal Booster, as set out in our Price Guide.

 9.4 Engineer visits.
-Occasionally an engineer visit will be necessary to investigate or fix a faulty service.
-Engineer visits are free of charge if the problem is found to lie within the Trooli network using a Trooli computer that has been wired directly into the Service Demarcation Point and with the configuration as described in section 5.2.
+Occasionally an engineer visit will be necessary to investigate or fix a faulty Service.
+Engineer visits are free of charge if the problem is found to lie within the Trooli network using a Trooli computer that has been wired directly into the Service Demarcation Point.
 When you book an engineer visit, we will:

 • Agree an appointment date and time window with you and will endeavour to contact you a minimum of two working days in advance where reasonably possible if this changes.
 You can change or cancel any appointment date but you must give us at least two working days’ notice.